 Welcome to Dashlane—an app that helps people and businesses securely save and use passwords and other important information.
 Dashlane helps team members save time they’d ordinarily lose resetting passwords or getting locked out of work accounts, all while helping safeguard your company’s data.

 If you purchased a personal plan or a Dashlane family plan, please see our getting started guide for non-business users.

 Step 1: Accept your invitation

-Once your company’s Dashlane administrator has invited you to join your company’s plan, you’ll receive an email from Dashlane inviting you to either join that account or to join Dashlane if you do not already have an account.
+Once your company’s Dashlane administrator has invited you to join your company’s plan, you’ll receive an email from Dashlane inviting you to join that account or join Dashlane if you do not already have an account.

 Open the email, click the button to accept your invitation, and follow the instructions to create your account.
-For more details about each step, please see Joining a business plan or Joining a Dashlane Business plan with SSO enabled.
+For more details, see Joining a business plan or Joining a Dashlane Business plan with SSO enabled.

 As part of this initial sign-up process, you’ll most likely be asked to install our browser extension (you’ll see in Step 2).
 If the extension already appears in your browser, your employer might have pre-installed the extension on your computer.

 Step 2: Install the Dashlane browser extension

 The browser extension is central to the Dashlane experience.
-Since so much of our work and sensitive data gets filtered through our browsing habits, Dashlane enables you to save new logins automatically, autofill passwords, payments, and personal information, and much more.
+Because so much of our work and sensitive data gets filtered through our browsing habits, Dashlane enables you to save new logins automatically, autofill passwords, payments, and personal information, and much more.
 In addition, Dashlane’s autofill function is powered by machine learning, which makes it faster and more accurate than most.

 Pin the extension to your toolbar by selecting the pushpin icon next to Dashlane in your list of extensions to ensure Dashlane always stays visible.